Saikrish77/shamir-secret-sharing/README.md

-# shamir-secret-sharing
-Implementation of a simplified Shamir's Secret Sharing algorithm to decode polynomial roots and find the constant term c.
-Handles dynamic user input and supports multiple bases for decoding.
 # Shamir's Secret Sharing

 This repository contains a C implementation of a simplified version of Shamir's Secret Sharing algorithm.
 The program decodes polynomial roots from user input, solves for the polynomial coefficients, and finds the constant term `c`.